 When I tried nesting Stacks, I ran into the problem that the correct controllers would not always activate.
 In this post I will discuss the setup in which this problem arises and provide my solution to it.

-I used a Root-controller that would activate the separate sections of my application represented by their own controllers, in this example a Resources and a Users controller:
+-controller that would activate the separate sections of my application represented by their own controllers, in this example a Resources

 When a controller of the substack is activated (by navigating to one of the associated routes), the containing controller will not automatically activate itself.
 This results the right controller in the substack to be activated, but the substack itself could remain hidden because it’s controller is not activated.